Fandom (website): 2016–2017: Fandom brand

 On January 25, 2016, Wikia launched a new entertainment news site named Fandom.
 On October 4, Wikia itself was rebranded as "Fandom powered by Wikia", to better associate itself with the Fandom website.
 The parent company Wikia, Inc. remained under its then-current name until 2019, and the homepage of Wikia was moved to wikia.com/fandom and later to fandom.com.
 In December, Wikia appointed Dorth Raphaely, former general manager of Bleacher Report, as chief content officer.

-On May 18, 2017, Fandom updated their branding with a refreshed logo, all-uppercase lettering, and a flat design instead of the previous green-blue gradients.
+On May 18, 2017, Fandom updated their branding with a refreshed logo, all-uppercase lettering, and a flat design replacing the previous green-blue gradients.